mixpanel/docs/pages/docs/features/advanced.md

 **Use Case:** You want to compare #users based on duration of video watched

-Current: You have a property “watch time (mins)”
+Current: You have a property "watch time (mins)"

 Goal: You want to distribute this in various ways